CSC207-UofT/course-project-time/phase0/walkthrough.md

 * Create a new task
 * Create a new event
 * Auto-schedule a task
-* Manually schedulue a task
+* Manually schedule a task

 If the user chooses to view all events or tasks, the list of events or tasks will be printed on the console, along with some of their details.